This 1962 Dodge Polara 500 convertible is the seldom-seen muscle car you’ve been looking for

 Those who know Mopars look for a few big motor Polaras that were the street kings of their day.
 This one upgrades that attitude.
 The big 440 cubic-inch V8 was still a few years away in 1962, and these never got the famous triple set of dual-barrel carbs.
 But this one rectified it with the big motor and a Six Pack on top.
 The air grabber proudly announces this in the tidy engine bay, and so it’s easy to show off this almighty powerhouse.
 It fires up with a sweet rumble as long tube headers feed the dual exhaust.
 And when you want to really let the big block growl, a set of cutouts bypass the mufflers.
 The stout A727 Torqueflite three-speed automatic transmission knows how to handle the power while delivering smooth shifts.
 And power steering, power brakes, and wide BF Goodrich T/As on upgraded Torq Thrust wheels make this muscle Mopar an all-around solid cruiser.

 This Dodge has distinction… and there’s rarity in that, too, with Chevy making about twelve times more Impala drop-tops than there were Polara convertibles.
 So when you have rarity, distinction, and power, you know it’s an irresistible classic.

 More info: Listing has ended.
-Search on eBay for similar 1962 Dodge Polara
+Click to search on eBay for similar 1962 Dodge Polara (Affiliate link)

 Seller's other items: streetsideclassiccars